englekk/handbook-docs/Fuse/08 - Creating custom UI components.md

 ## ux:Property

-In most cases, when creating custom classes, we need to be able to define an API.
+In most cases, when creating custom classes, we need to be able to define some interface to that class.
 This can be done through UX using the ux:Property syntax.

 __MyButton.ux__: